Parent Education That Converts

 What we've learned from helping speech pathology practices grow across Australia.

-The most effective marketing for a speech pathology practice combines three things.
+Effective speech pathology marketing combines three elements.
 First, Google Ads and SEO to capture parents actively searching for help with speech delays, stuttering, feeding issues, or language disorders.
-Second, a conversion-focused website that clearly communicates your services, funding streams, and what families can expect from a first appointment.
+Second, a conversion-focused website that clearly communicates your services, accepted funding streams including NDIS and Medicare EPC, and what families can expect from a first appointment.
 Third, relationship-building with referring GPs, paediatricians, schools, childcare centres, and NDIS support coordinators.
-We build all three into an integrated strategy so your practice isn't dependent on any single referral channel.
+We integrate all three so your practice builds multiple referral channels rather than depending on any single source.

-NDIS speech pathology referrals come through three main channels.
+NDIS speech pathology referrals flow through three main channels.
 Participants and families searching online for an NDIS speech pathologist in their area.
 Support coordinators and plan managers sourcing providers for their participants.
-LACs and early childhood partners recommending providers during plan development.
-Effective NDIS speech pathology marketing addresses all three.
-We build search campaigns and local SEO that reach families directly, we make sure your practice shows up in the directories and referral tools coordinators use, and we develop content and outreach that builds your reputation inside the NDIS professional community.
+Early childhood partners and LACs recommending providers during plan development.
+Effective NDIS speech pathology marketing addresses all three with search campaigns and local SEO that reach families directly, directory presence on platforms coordinators actually use, content that builds your reputation within the NDIS professional community, and clear communication about your registration status and supported participant groups.

-Investment scales with your growth trajectory, the channels you're running, and whether your constraint is client acquisition or clinician capacity.
-At the lower end we'll run focused Google Ads campaigns or an SEO engagement.
-At the higher end it's an integrated strategy across Google Ads, Meta, SEO, content, and email.
-Practices with capacity constraints often invest less on active acquisition and more on brand, referrer relationships, and recruitment marketing.
-We scale the program to whatever growth trajectory your practice is on and quote transparently after a discovery call.
+Investment scales with your growth trajectory, the channels you are running, and whether your constraint is client acquisition or clinician capacity.
+At the lower end, we run focused Google Ads campaigns or a targeted SEO engagement.
+At the higher end, it is an integrated strategy across Google Ads, Meta, SEO, content, and referrer outreach.
+Practices with capacity constraints often invest less on active client acquisition and more on brand building, referrer relationships, and recruitment marketing.
+We scale the program to your practice's actual situation and quote transparently after a discovery call.
+This is something we address early in any speech pathology marketing engagement.

-Google Ads and Meta campaigns typically start producing speech pathology enquiries within two to three weeks of launch, with meaningful optimisation by month two or three.
-SEO is a longer game.
-For speech pathology practices targeting local searches, meaningful ranking movement usually appears within three to six months and compounds significantly between months six and twelve.
-We set expectations up front and report against them, so you always know where you are in the curve.
+Google Ads and speech pathology Facebook ads typically start producing enquiries within two to three weeks of launch, with meaningful optimisation by month two or three as we refine targeting and landing pages.
+Speech pathology SEO is a longer investment.
+For practices targeting local searches, meaningful ranking movement usually appears within three to six months and compounds significantly between months six and twelve as your content authority builds.
+We set expectations up front and report against them monthly so you always know where you are in the growth curve.

 Paediatric speech pathology marketing targets parents researching developmental concerns.
 The language is everyday, the channels lean heavily on search and social, the content addresses common worries about milestones and early intervention, and the funding mix spans NDIS, Medicare CDM, and private pay.
-Adult speech pathology marketing targets referrers more than patients.
-Hospital discharge coordinators, aged care facility managers, specialists, and adult children arranging services for ageing parents.
-The channels are narrower, the content is more clinical, and the relationship building matters more than ad volume.
-Generic speech pathology campaigns fail because they try to do both with the same messaging.
+Adult speech pathology marketing targets professional referrers: hospital discharge coordinators, aged care facility managers, ENT specialists, and adult children arranging services for ageing parents.
+The channels are narrower, the content is more clinical, and relationship building matters more than advertising volume.

-Yes, and for many practices recruitment marketing is just as important as client acquisition.
-If demand already outstrips capacity, the constraint on your growth is therapists, not enquiries.
-We build employer brand campaigns, optimise careers pages, and run LinkedIn and Meta campaigns targeting speech pathologists considering their next role.
+Yes, and for many practices, recruitment marketing is just as important as client acquisition.
+Australia faces a persistent shortage of speech pathologists, and if demand already outstrips your capacity, the real constraint on growth is clinicians rather than enquiries.
+We build employer brand campaigns, optimise careers pages for speech pathologist job searches, and run targeted advertising on LinkedIn and Meta to reach speech pathologists considering their next role.
 Recruitment marketing often sits inside the same monthly program as client acquisition.

 Still have questions?
 We're here to help.